SpottedOwlet/PyBer_Analysis/README.md

 - All three areas show a dictinct rise in fares in the third week of February.

-<h3> Results </h3>
+<h2> Results </h2>

+The results of the above analysis are discussed below :

-- The number of rides are highest in urban areas and lowest in rural areas.
-The number for rides in suburban areas lie in the middle range of that of urban and rural areas.
+- The number of rides are highest in urban areas and lowest in rural areas, and the number of rides in suburban areas lie in between.
 - The number of drivers also follow the same pattern seen for the number of rides, going from highest to lowest from urban to rural.
-- Total Fares, Average Fare Per Ride and Average Fare Per Driver, all follow the exactly opposite trend from the one observed in Total Rides and Total Drivers.
-All the fares go from highest to lowest from Rural to Urban areas, suburban being in the middle range.
+- Total Fares, Average Fare Per Ride and Average Fare Per Driver, all follow the exactly opposite trend to that of rides and drivers.
+All the fares go from highest to lowest from Rural to Urban areas, suburban falling in the middle range.

 <h3> Summary </h3>